htw-inka/ofxMagicMirror/README.md

 Where _id_ is the marker ID and _type_ can be either _img_, _vid_ or _obj_.
 You can set _name_ as you wish.

-## Used APIs and libraries
+Get more detailed Information [here](ofxMagicMirror/).

+## ofxMagicMirrorARTP

-This is an application [OpenFrameworks](http://openframeworks.cc)-based application.
-It uses the [_ArUco_ library](http://www.uco.es/investiga/grupos/ava/node/26) for marker recognition and OpenGL for display.
-It uses [Nate Robins'](http://user.xmission.com/~nate/) _GLM_ library for OBJ Wavefront fromat model loading.
+This Version uses the [_ARToolKitPlus_ library](https://launchpad.net/artoolkitplus) for marker recognition and OpenGL for display.

+The content folder includes a _config.xml_ file, where you can add or change the loaded content, associate with a marker ID.
+There are several options to specify the content type (_img_, _vid_ or _obj_), the file locations, the scaling factor, an initial rotation and translation in 3D space and if you want the content to be shown with transparency.

+Get more detailed Information [here](ofxMagicMirrorARTP/).

 ## Compiling